What are premium bonds?

 Should I put my savings into premium bonds?

-Premium bonds are hugely popular.
-Despite the fact that premium bonds don't offer any guarantees, and the odds of winning big are very small, premium bonds remain popular.
+Despite the fact that they don't offer any guarantees, and the odds of winning big are very small, premium bonds remain hugely popular.

-Over the years, your money could be eroded by inflation if you don't win regularly, so we wouldn't recommend that you put all of your money into them.
-It's much better to spread your money across other savings options.
+Over the years, your money could be eroded by inflation if you don't win regularly, so we wouldn't recommend putting all of your money into them.
+It's much better to spread your money across multiple savings options.